What you need to know when buying your first home

-Through a lender, you can also get pre-approved for a certain amount before you buy.
-Pre-approvals are great for two reasons:
+Through a lender, you can also get pre-qualified for a certain amount before you buy.
+Pre-qualifications are great for two reasons:

 - They show the seller that you’re a serious buyer that is financially ready and able to purchase their home.

-Pre-approvals just require filling out a mortgage application.
-Once you’re pre-approved, they’re good for 90 days, which gives you more time to find the right home.
-If you don’t find one in that time, you can always get pre-approved again!
+Pre-qualifications just require filling out a mortgage application.
+Once you’re pre-qualified, they’re good for 90 days, which gives you more time to find the right home.
+If you don’t find one in that time, you can always get pre-qualified again!

 Finding a home that fits your goals